-When to sanitize:
+When to sanitize

-- ☐ When your recreation vehicle is new.
+- When your recreation vehicle is new.

-- ☐ At the beginning and end of each season.
+- At the beginning and end of each season.

-- When the water system becomes contaminated or every three months of use.
+- ☐ When the water system becomes contaminated or every three months of use.

-How to Sanitize:
+How to Sanitize

 - 1. Use the main switch or pump switch to turn off the power to the water-pump assembly. - 2.
 Set the water heater bypass valves to the BYPASS position - 3.
-Level the RV and drain the fresh water system and fresh water tank (see Draining the Fresh Water System). - 4.
+When possible, park the RV on level ground and drain the fresh water system and fresh water tank (see Draining the Fresh Water System). - 4.
 Close the low point drain valves and the fresh water tank drain valve. - 5.
-If the RV has a cartridge type water purifier, the filter must be removed. - 6.
-Use 1/4 cup of household bleach (sodium hypochlorite solution) for every 15 gallons of tank capacity.
-This will result in a residual chlorine concentration of 50 ppm in the water system.
+If the RV has a cartridge type water purifier, the filter must be removed.